MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 }
 ```

-Now we can expand our horizons and implement other array methods like `concat`, and `forEach`.
+Now we can expand our horizons and implement other array methods like `js:LANG>concat`, and `js:LANG>forEach`.

 ```js
 const isIterable = arg => typeof arg === "object" && Symbol.iterator in arg